Funeral arrangements

 You do not need to have a religious ceremony or any kind of ceremony at a funeral.
 People that regard religion to be unimportant or have made a decision to live their lives without it may prefer a Humanist ceremony.

 A humanist ceremony is not meant to oppose a religious funeral.
-It provides a dignified and respectful celebration of the death that has occurred.
+These ceremonies provide a dignified and respectful celebration of your loved one’s life.

 They will conduct the funeral, which can involve;